Send the link below via email or IMCopy

 The thesis statement contains the main ideas that controls the content of the essay.

 The points listed in the thesis or close to the thesis statement signal how the essay will be organized.

 Thesis statements are not questions.

 Thesis statements do not include examples.

-Incorrect: People smoke for several reasons,
+Incorrect: People smoke to relieve stress,

-for example, because of peer pressure.
+for example, because of job pressures.